-This is a reprint of a column originally written on The Huffington Post in 2009.
-And this year is the 12th anniversary of the actual event itself, Some stories simply demand repeating.
+This is the annual reprint of a column originally written on The Huffington Post in 2009.
+And this year is the 13th anniversary of the actual event itself, Some stories simply demand repeating.
 Or better put, demand not being forgotten.
 This is one of them.
 And so, once again, here 'tis.

 Oh, Say Can You Sing?
 A National Anthem to Remember